Explore more blogs

 Keep in mind specific holidays and popular times of year for giving:

-• Giving Tuesday: The Tuesday directly after Thanksgiving, #GivingTuesday is one of the most popular days for nonprofit fundraising, with millions of donors joining in each year.
+• Giving Tuesday: The Tuesday directly after Thanksgiving, #GivingTuesday is one of the most popular days for nonprofit fundraising, with millions of donors contributing each year.

 • Year-end: The final quarter of the year, particularly December, often brings in major gifts.
 In fact, the end of the year accounts for 30% of all annual giving

-Be sure to build in margins of time and funding for unexpected events or needs that relate to your organization and mission.
+Be sure to build in margins of time and funding for unexpected events or needs related to your organization and mission.

-To help you stay on track, make sure your schedule includes regular check-in meetings with your team to review the plan and answer the following questions:
+To stay on track, make sure your schedule includes regular check-in meetings with your team.
+Together you can review the plan and answer the following questions:

 • What’s working and what isn’t?